2011 Belgian Grand Prix: Race

 Nico Rosberg led the field though Eau Rouge for the first time, but was powerless to fend off Sebastian Vettel when the DRS zone was activated on lap three.
 Rosberg spent the rest of his first stint falling victim to several other drivers, slipping down the order, whilst Schumacher was doing the exact opposite, climbing to 15th on the first lap.
 The pre-race controversy surrounding tyre blistering came to a head on lap five, when the first round of pit stops began.
-Mark Webber pitted first, followed by Vettel, briefly handing the lead back to Rosberg as Alonso and Hamilton both pitted.
+Mark Webber pitted first, followed by Vettel, briefly handing the lead back to Rosberg before he was overtaken by Alonso along the Kemmel Straight.
+The Spaniard then held the lead until his own pitstop two laps later, with Hamilton inheriting the lead.
 Alonso emerged from the pits to find Webber right behind him, and the Australian and the Spaniard raced side-by-side through Eau Rouge, with Webber prevailing.
 Behind them, Sébastien Buemi in the second Toro Rosso was forced to retire when he was hit from behind by Sergio Pérez, destroying his rear wing.
+Hamilton pitted on lap 11 and conceded the lead to Vettel.

 Throughout the first phase of the race, two drivers steadily began to make inroads on the field.
 Jenson Button, who had completed his first pit stop for a new front wing, and Michael Schumacher, who had started 24th and had managed to avoid the chaos at the first corner, both began to climb up through the midfield and were ideally placed when the safety car was deployed on lap 13.
 Hamilton, having just passed Kobayashi, moved to the left on the racing line leading into Les Combes.
 However, Kobayashi had not yet relinquished the position and was still on Hamilton's outside.
 The Sauber and the McLaren made contact, and Hamilton spun off and hit the barrier, and he retired from the race.
 Kobayashi was able to continue, but Daniel Ricciardo also stopped on the circuit after experiencing a vibration in his Hispania F111, and retired from 16th place.
-The safety car triggered a second round of stops among the leaders, with Alonso taking the lead from Vettel on lap 14, only to lose it when he made his own stop three laps later.
+The safety car triggered a second round of stops among the leaders.
+Alonso regained the lead by staying out, while Webber opted to do the same and moved up to second ahead of Vettel, who had pitted.